matias-harari/Pop-Weighted-Internet-Speed/README.md

 **Summary of Metrics**

 - **Number of Tests**: The total number of tests conducted.
+In the Shiny App I express the number of test per 1,000 people using the population reported by the World Bank in 2020.
-- **Population-Weighted Average Download Speed (Mbps)**: The average download speed  in megabits per second, adjusted on the population size of each tile in the country.
+- **Population-Weighted Average Download Speed**: The average download speed  in megabits per second, adjusted on the population size of each tile in the country.
-- **Average Download Speed (Mbps)**: The average download speed in megabits per second, weighted by the number of tests in each tile of the country.
+- **Average Download Speed**: The average download speed in megabits per second, weighted by the number of tests in each tile of the country.

 ## Replication